abisop/nuttx-docs/en/reference/os/wqueue.md

 **Configuration Options**.

 -   `CONFIG_SCHED_HPWORK`.
 Enables the high priority work queue.
 -   `CONFIG_SCHED_HPNTHREADS`.
-The number of threads in the high-priority queue's thread pool.
+The number of threads in the high-priority queue\'s thread pool.
 Default: 1
 -   `CONFIG_SCHED_HPWORKPRIORITY`.
 The execution priority of the high-priority worker thread.
 Default: 224
 -   `CONFIG_SCHED_HPWORKSTACKSIZE`.
 The stack size allocated for the worker thread in bytes.
 Default: 2048.

 ### Low Priority Kernel Work Queue